3 Copywriting Secrets to Improve Your Email Campaigns

 Sugarman notes that copywriters should “sell on emotion, but justify their purchases with logic.”

 Tell your story.
 Talk about your struggles.
 Give your readers a reason to care about you and your brand.
-Instead of perceive you as just another business trying to sell them something.
-Establishing that emotional connection may be the difference between new customers and the spam folder.
+Instead of simply perceiving you as just another business trying to sell them something.

 These seemingly small touches may be the differences between your readers clicking through and reading on, and can be applied to subject lines and body copy alike.